Edward144/SES-Notifications/README.md

 getInfo.php is accessed via AJAX request and includes the code to pull the JSON for a specific row ID within the database. jQuery then appends an absolute div to the body with all possible JSON information displayed.

 refreshRows.php is also accessed via AJAX request every 5 seconds to pull in any new rows that have been added to the database, and prepends that information to the top of the log table.

+After setting up the SNS endpoint all you need to do is create a database and enter the correct details into databaseConnect.php